Pfern/ADER17/material/ADER17_practical.md

 		Performing ANOVA-like comparisons

-# Learning Outcome 9 - Perform simple functional enrichment analysis and understand the concepts behind them
+# Learning Outcome 9 - Perform simple functional enrichment analysis and understand the concepts involved

-		(TODO: Daniel Faria)
+## LO 9.1 - How to extracting meaning from a list of genes

+	What are functional annotations, what types exist, and where to get them

+## LO 9.2 - Understand the concept of functional enrichment analysis, and the statistics involved

+	Question: when and why do we need multiple test corrections?

-		LO 9.1 - Functional annotations: what are these and where to get them LO 9.2 - The statistics behind functional enrichment analysis LO 9.3 - Using functional enrichment analysis with your lists of genes
+## LO 9.3 - Interpreting the results of functional enrichment analysis

+	Using functional enrichment analysis with your lists of genes